meganfister/Lab4/README.md

 The integrator performed by for a sine wave input, the output should be a cosine wave (phase-shifted by 90°).
 For a triangle wave input, the output should be a parabolic wave.
 Deviations can occur due to DC drift and practical limits of the op-amp.
 The differentiator performed for a sine wave input, the output should be a cosine wave (also phase-shifted by 90°).
 For a triangle wave input, the output should be a square wave.
 At high frequencies, the differentiator may become unstable due to noise amplification.
+The square function on our function generator was broken, therefore all of our square data displays as straight lines which is incorrect.
 ## Conclusion
 This lab provided hands-on experience with various Op-Amp circuits and demonstrated their theoretical and practical behaviors.
 The experimental gain values generally aligned with theoretical calculations, though minor deviations occurred due to component tolerances and Op-Amp limitations.
 The voltage follower exhibited unity gain as expected, but the LM741’s bandwidth constraints became evident at higher frequencies.
 The inverting amplifier circuits demonstrated predictable gain characteristics, but output voltage limitations prevented full utilization of the supply range.